gwt-plugins/gwt-eclipse-plugin/README.md

 ## Install
 To install just add this to your available software sites: http://keeitsi.com/software/eclipse-plugins/
-### Eclipse-2022-06 and newer
-You need to have Mylyn before installing this gwt-eclipse-plugin, because it is no longer included Eclipse.
-Mylyn can be installed from the Marketplace.
-Or you can simply add "https://download.eclipse.org/mylyn/releases/latest/" to your available Software Sites.

 ## Development
 To compile from source, you will only need this command: